uDALES/u-dales/docs/udales-pub-list.md

 Publication list
 ================

-The uDALES software was used in the following publications :
+uDALES was used in the following publications :

 2024
 - The drag length is key to quantifying tree canopy drag[@Majumdar2025].